The Seasons: How Do My Senses Help Me Experience The World?

-The Nursery 3s program is the beginning to a child’s Far Brook experience.
+The Nursery 3s program is the beginning of a child’s Far Brook experience.
 The curriculum is thoughtfully designed to bridge the child’s home life and school life.
 In a warm and unhurried environment, we take time and care to gradually transition and acclimate our students to the classroom and culture of the school.
 As time progresses, topics are presented that entice children to learn about themselves and the world around them.
 A yearlong theme about seasons, with a focus on weather, plants, animals and their behaviors, allows students to understand their role and value in the world in greater depth.
 Through experiential and hands-on learning, children approach and embrace each subject at their level of ability and interest.
 Students observe, investigate, analyze, and explore the world around them by broadening knowledge and strengthening skills.
 Our Nursery 3s program is an essential part of the Early Childhood program, in which students begin their journey as a lifelong learner.

 In the Nursery 3s class, students are immersed in a world with rich and sophisticated language – learning to build on their expressive and receptive language on a daily basis.
 Students engage in activities with visually attractive books, games, music, art, and play that cultivate a rich vocabulary and spoken language. which is the scaffolding for future literacy skills.
 Life-long love of reading and storytelling is instilled through reading, retelling, and analyzing books, through dramatic play and art projects that allow for self-expression.
 We support language for communication through social interactions and play with peers, older students and teachers.